-Please be aware that in certain academic programs requiring internship or placement, a criminal background check, and an additional chain of custody urine drug screen (in addition to the one required with the medical profile), may be required by affiliate agencies and organizations.
+Please be aware that in certain academic programs requiring internship or placement, an additional criminal background check, and a chain of custody urine drug screen (in addition to the one required with the medical profile), may be required by affiliate agencies and organizations.
 If required, these tests would be at the student's expense.